rjking1/ride_tracker_testing_wdio_bdd/readme.md

 My Lambdatest account has limited time left.
 Experimented with running the tests on Saucelabs...gave up!
 Instructions not clear.

 Browserstack trial account next - easy!
+Again set user and key and service and install `@wdio/browserstack-service`.
 Make sure tunnel is false!

 Tests on Windows/Chrome, Mac/Safari, Samsung Galaxy (Android) and iPhone 12 (iOS) all run successfully.
-Actualy, have the same space difference running on Mac/Safari as seen on Lambdatest.
+And, have the same space difference running on Mac/Safari as seen on Lambdatest.
 At least consistent.

 ## Tags
 Mon, 4 April 2022